Travis Kalanick To Leave Uber's Board

 "Very few entrepreneurs have built something as profound as Travis Kalanick did with Uber.
 I'm enormously grateful for Travis' vision and tenacity while building Uber, and for his expertise as a board member.
 Everyone at Uber wishes him all the best," said Dara Khosrowshahi, CEO of Uber.

-Kalanick founded Uber in 2009.
+Kalanick co-founded Uber in 2009.
 He stepped down as Uber’s CEO in June 2017, as he faced pressure from the investors over allegations of overlooking cases of gender discrimination and sexual harassment at the company.

 In 2018, Kalanick shifted his focus to kitchen rental startup Cloud Kitchen.